Digital-Innovation-Challenge/Team8/README.md

 ### Join with example bots
 We provide you with two very simple bots written in [Java](example-bots/java/README.md) and [Python](example-bots/python/README.md).
 How to fire up these bots is described in the respective README.mds.
-<b>Please note that the code in the example bots does not conform to our standards of clean code.
-If you want to build upon these examples,
+Please note that the code of the example bots is not an example for clean code.
-please be aware that the code needs to be refactored.<b>
+Hence, if you want to build upon it, you should better do some refactorings.

 ### Join with your own bot
 **Here comes the challenge:**